SchlenkR/applied_fsharp_challenge/artikel/07 - Composing Stateful Functions.md

 ## Composing Stateful Functions

 So how can a composition function "record and feed back" work?
-Remember: We do not want to give a "name" or "address" to our blocks - their identity shall be solely based on their place inside the computation.
-The composition function itself shall consequently also be pure.
+Remember: we do not want to give "names" or "addresses" to our blocks - their identity shall be solely based on their place inside the computation.
+The composition function itself will consequently also be pure.

-### Pick up and Delivery
+### Pick Up and Delivery

-Let's call the overall strategy "Pick Up and Delivery", and it shall work like this:
+Let's call the overall strategy "Pick Up and Delivery," and it will work like this:

 * In a whole computation, all blocks are evaluated one after another.

-* The actual value of an evaluated block is passed to the rest of the computation.
+* The actual value of an evaluated `Block` is passed to the rest of the computation.

 * **Pick Up:**

-  The output states of the blocks are accumulated: The output state of a block and the output state of a following block are packed together (in a tuple).
-This "state pack" shall be passed to the next block evaluation, that's output is then packed again with the state of that block, and so on.
+The output states of the blocks are accumulated.
+The output state of a `Block` and the output state of a following `Block` are packed together (in a tuple).
+This "state pack" will be passed to the next `Block` evaluation, that one's output is then packed again with the state of that `Block`, and so on.
 So in the end, we have:

 state, packed together with the next state, that is packed together with next state, that is packed...

 * **Delivery:**

 The final state pack that is emitted from the whole computation (alongside with the final actual output value) is then used as input state for the next evaluation cycle.
 That nested state pack is then unpacked piece by piece, evaluation by evaluation - like a FIFO buffer.
-In that way, the local state of a block from the last evaluation is addressed and passed into the corresponsing block of the current evaluation.
+In that way, the local state of a `Block` from the last evaluation is addressed and passed into the corresponding `Block` of the current evaluation.

-Since this article is all about synthesizers - let's synthesize a composition function according to the recipe from above - and we call it `bind`:
+Since this article is all about synthesizers, let's synthesize a composition function according to this recipe.
+We call it `bind`:

 ```fsharp
 let bind